lteresah/AMLS-GraphDatabase/Stage1/README.md

 The elements of this model include:
 * Object Nodes:
+  1. Group Members (_Not shown_)
-  1. Ingredients
+  2. Ingredients
-  2. Precursors
+  3. Precursors
-  3. Samples
+  4. Samples
 * Operation Nodes:
-  1. Mix (Make Precursors)
-  2. Mix (Make Samples)
+  1. Mix (Make Precursors and Samples)
-  3. Heat
+  2. Heat
-  4. Rest
+  3. Rest
 * Relationships:
   1. INGREDIENT_OF (Denotes objects being used in an operation)
   2. CREATED (Denotes creation of an object node by an operation)